FGRibreau/dot-clipboard/README.md

 Great!
 Here are some of the most asked features:

-- Expose a clipboard write api to scripts. \* this feature is required.
+- Expose a clipboard to write api to scripts. \* this feature is required.
 - Multi-platform support (**currently only *OSX* is supported**)

 ## Alternatives